kubevirt/community/design-proposals/vm-pool.md

 By setting `AutohealingStrategy=ReprovisionOnFailure` on the VMPool’s spec, VMs which reach an unexpected failure state will automatically be completely deleted (including persistent storage) and re-provisioned.
 This allows for auto recovery in application scenarios that can withstand such an action.

+Autohealing must have an CrashLoopBackoff mechanism to prevent it from causing unnecessary strain on the cluster.

 ## Throttling Parallel VM Creation/Update